-Butler University is a private, comprehensive university with 4250 full-time students enrolled in six colleges: Liberal Arts and Sciences, Education, Business, Arts, Communications, and Pharmacy and Health Sciences (Pharmacy and Physician Assistant Programs).
+Butler University is a private, comprehensive university with over 4300 full-time students enrolled in six colleges: Liberal Arts and Sciences, Education, Business, Arts, Communications, and Pharmacy and Health Sciences (Pharmacy and Physician Assistant Programs).

 Our mission is to provide effective educational experiences in the health sciences.
 By so doing, the College facilitates the development of life-long learners with a liberal arts foundation who are able to serve society as dedicated, competent health professionals and community leaders.
 We take pride in:

 Because of our size and location, our students have access to excellent and highly diverse clinical experience opportunities.
 The program implemented its Mobile Computing Initiative in the Fall of 2005., which provides tablet pc computers with wireless network access and on-campus support to all students when they enter the first professional year (3rd year) of the program.
-Starting in fall, 2013, students may provide their own computer system.
+Starting in fall 2013, the program continues but students provide their own computer system.
 Suggestions for compatible systems are posted annually.

 During the fourth professional year or the sixth year of the program, students assist in providing patient care while on 10 one-month rotations in community and hospital pharmacies and clinics.
 Students participate as part of medical teams during these clinical experiences.
 There are numerous choices for the type and location of rotations at excellent sites in Indiana and throughout the nation.

 The College of Pharmacy and Health Sciences is a member of the American Association of Colleges of Pharmacy.
 The professional pharmacy degree program is fully accredited by the Accreditation Council on Pharmacy Education.

 |FYS 101 First Year Seminar University core curriculum course (reading, writing, speaking/discussion)||3|

 |FYS 102 First Year Seminar University core curriculum (reading, writing, speaking/discussion)||3|